- The West African country of Ghana recently announced its first-ever outbreak of Marburg virus disease (MVD).

 “This is good because, without immediate and decisive action, Marburg can easily get out of hand.
 WHO is on the ground supporting health authorities and now that the outbreak is declared, we are marshaling more resources for the response,” he said.

-Scientists first discovered the Marburg virus in 1967 when laboratory workers in Marburg and Frankfurt, Germany, and Belgrade, Yugoslavia (modern-day Serbia) showed signs of a hemorrhagic fever followed by exposure to infected African monkeys.
+Scientists first discovered the Marburg virus in 1967 when laboratory workers in Marburg and Frankfurt, Germany, and Belgrade, Yugoslavia (modern-day Serbia) showed signs of a hemorrhagic fever following exposure to infected African monkeys.

 The Marburg virus causes